 CPSU SPSF Federal Office continued to work collaboratively with the Public Service International (PSI), our Global Union Federation (GUF).
-In February 2017 we sent a delegation to the OSRAC (Oceania Sub-Regional Advisory Committee) meeting, ahead of the PSI World Congress which is occurring in October 2017.
-At OSRAC we build closer relationships with PSI affiliates in our region, and committed to a plan of action which includes working together on issues such as privatisation, free trade agreements, and collaborating on sectoral issues.
-Our union representative Clare Middleman was elected to the Youth Titular position for Oceania, to take up the position after the PSI World Congress.
+In October2017 we sent a delegation to the PSI World Congress in Geneva.
+At the World Congress PSI committed to a new constitution and a programme of action for the next five years which includes working on issues such as privatisation, free trade agreements, and collaborating on sectoral issues.
+In May 2018 we sent a delegation to the PSI OSRAC (Oceania Sub-Regional Advisory Committee) in Sydney where it was confirmed that Oceania Youth Titular, CPSU's Clare Middleman, was elected to the Asia-Pacific Regional Executive Committee and as a result, will sit on PSI's global Executive Board.
+Clare attended the Asia Pacific Regional Executive Committee meeting in Kathmandu, Nepal in June 2018 on behalf of PSI.